Fees and funding

 All of the information you need about fees and funding for undergraduate study in the Department of Journalism Studies.

-- Tuition fees for UK and European Union students are given on the University of Sheffield's webpages for undergraduates.
+- Tuition fees for UK are given on the University of Sheffield's webpages for undergraduates.

 - Tuition fees for international students can be found on the University's webpages for international students.